astropy/astropy/docs/timeseries/initializing.rst

-The first type of time series that we will look at here is |TimeSeries|, which can be used for a time series which samples a continuous variable at discrete and instantaneous times.
+The first type of time series that we will look at here is |TimeSeries|, which can be used for a time series which samples a continuous variable at discrete, instantaneous times.
 Initializing a |TimeSeries| can be done in the same ways as initializing a |Table| object (see :ref:`Data Tables <astropy-table>`), but additional arguments related to the times should be specified.